denisecase/denisecase.github.io/_posts/2015-07-10-add-calender-to-site.md

 ## 2. Grab the calendar content

-When viewing your calendar, access the calendar settings by clicking on the gear in the upper right.
+From Google Calendar, access the calendar settings by clicking on the gear in the upper right.

 ![]({{ site.baseurl }}public/cal/settings.png)